zejiangh/LSID/README.md

 python metrics.py --imgdir ./result_Sony/eval
 ```

 The pretrained model has been released in `./baseline`.
 The default training epochs reported in the paper is 2000.
+This would take more than 5 days on a single Tesla P100 GPU.
 Given limited GPU resources at hand, the released pretrained model in this repo is trained for 100 epochs only.

 ### Todo list